 Debra is English, from Maidenhead, a town 60km west of London (claim to fame: it’s where the Spice Girls recorded their first hits).
 She has been on stage, singing, dancing and acting from the age of 6….spending most of her childhood in choirs, musicals and theatre shows.
-At the age of 16, she started her first rock band and did a few concerts in the local area before going to London University, where she studied French and Drama at Central School Of Speech and Drama.
+At the age of 16, she started her first rock band and did a few concerts in the local area before going to London University, where she studied French and Drama.
 She did backing vocals in a glam rock band for a while before starting out on her “year off ” in Paris…

 After a few parisian concerts, she continued acting lessons, did a few shows in Paris and Province and acted in two short films.
 She decided to stay in France and discovered the cultural richness of the suburbs singing in the band “Rafik” (algerian-tzigane-reggae-rap).
 They toured for 4 years in France, Switzerland, Hungary and Spain, brought an album out with M10 and even played with Cheb Khaled at the Zénith!
 The group split, and Debra continued singing with Cizzko (jazz electro).